Best Practices for Internships

 - Paid Internships: One term, 6 months, summer, or full academic year

 - Unpaid internships with For-Profit Employers: limited to one academic term

 - Determine compensation - below are national average hourly wages (according to NACE)

-- $10 to $15 per hour is typical, with the exceptions of engineering positions which average $17-22.
+- Undergraduate range: $10 to $17/hour, with the exception of computer science and engineering positions which average $18-22/hour.

 - Unpaid internships with for-profits must meet Department of Labor criteria.

 - Complete online Internship Posting Form and submit for activation in our online database

 - Outline the scope of the position: Develop and provide the student with a position description for the internship.
 Even if project-based or of limited duration, the expectations, responsibilities, and projects to be performed by the intern should be outlined in writing.